 At least two conceptions of citizenship have come to oppose each other in the public mind.
-The first is the official idea that a citizen of a country is someone recognized as such by the state.
-The second is the conception that citizenship flows principally from bloodines treal or presumed), that is, birth and genealogy.
-Bonds through bloodlines in fact authorize the distinction between "autochthonous people" and "outsiders," the "natives" (original inhabitants) and "foreigners."
+The first is the offisial idea that a citizen of a country is someone recognized as such by the date the second is the conception that citizenship flows principally from bloodlines in fact authorize the distinction between "autochthonous people" and "outsiders," the "natives" (original inhabitants) and "foreigners."
 This identity production has enabled the present-day continuation of former kingdoms and chiefdoms, as well as the birth of new ethnic groups-either by separation from the older ones or by amalgamation.
 It has also fostered violent conflicts unleashed by numerous population movements.
-Finally, it has fed irredentisms, notably in countries where minorities feel themselves excluded from the material fruits of power (see Vlassenroot 2002; Eyoh 1998; Pérouse de Montelos 1999).
+Finally, it has fed irredentisms, notably in countries where minorities feel themselves excluded from the material fruits of power (see Vlassenroot 2002; Eyoh 1998; Pérouse de Montcles 1999).